 It is important to grow the top line of your business on an annual basis, but you also need to make sure the bottom line is healthy which can help fund that growth.
 This is particularly important if you are a manufacturing company and need to be efficient in your production process.
 In most cases, the two biggest expenses in your manufacturing business are labor and raw materials.
-There are exceptions, of course, in machine intensive automated manufacturing environments, but let’s focus on the former.
+There are exceptions, of course, in machine intensive automated manufacturing plants, but let’s focus on the former.
 So how can we make sure the production line is running at peak performance?
 One very effective way is to put the right balance of production KPIs in place.
 Some of these are leading indicator KPIs that help provide insight into future performance and some are results KPIs that tell you how you have done.
-It is good to have both, although I always prefer giving my production managers a good set of leading indicator KPIs as these drive the results.
+It is good to have both, although I always prefer giving my production managers a good set of leading indicator KPIs as these manufacturing metrics drive the results.

 21 Production KPI Examples for the Manufacturing Industry